 And don’t miss the fun at 10K Alley, which offers a bowling alley, virtual reality games, tons of other games, as well as food and drinks, like specialty bourbons and craft beers.
 Oh, and their milk shakes are to die for!

 Other hotels and resorts include the Marco Beach Ocean Resort, the Hilton Marco Island Beach Resort and Spa and Holiday Inn Club Vacations Sunset Cove Resort.
 You can also opt for vacation rental homes or condos through companies like HomeAway, one of our favorites!

 So what’s there to do on the island?
 So much if you love the outdoors!

-We have also seen many birds (the area boasts 200 species), including Bald Eagles, but have yet to spot a manatee, though many people do.
+We’ve also seen many birds (the area boasts 200 species), including Bald Eagles, but have yet to spot a manatee, though many people do.

-You can also parasail, kayak (the waters of the Gulf of Mexico tend to be calm unless it is stormy), stand-up paddleboard, rent a sailboat or take a guided shelling excursion.
+You can also parasail, kayak (the waters of the Gulf of Mexico tend to be calm unless it’s stormy), stand-up paddleboard, rent a sailboat or take a guided shelling excursion.

 Where to Eat

 The JW Marriott has some of the best Marco Island restaurants, including the high-end Ario.
 Enjoy an all-you-can-eat breakfast buffet at Maia with made-to-order pancakes, waffles, crepes and omelets.